LOS ANGELES (KABC) -- Video shows the exact moment a man ran on stage and attacked comedian Dave Chappelle at the Hollywood Bowl.

 WATCH NOW | ABC7 Los Angeles 24x7 Streaming channel

 Police released photos of the replica, whose knife blade extends outward from underneath the gun's barrel.

 The video shows Chappelle falling back but managed to quickly free himself as security rushed out to grab the attacker.

-According to ABC News, Chappelle and the man tussled on the stage floor before the man ran away behind a screen on stage.
+According to ABC News, Chappelle and the man tussled on the stage floor.
 Security staff surrounded and tackled the man in the rear corner of the stage.

-Chappelle appeared to run toward the altercation, saying the man was being "stomped."
-Chappelle asked repeatedly for security to remove the man from stage.
+Chappelle appeared to run toward the altercation, saying the man was being "stomped" and asked repeatedly for security to remove the man from stage.

 Comedian Chris Rock, who performed earlier in the night, came on stage with Chappelle moments after the attack and joked: "Was that Will Smith?"